SistemasAgiles/pyreplica/README.txt

 PyReplica README (wiki format):

-PyReplica is another "master to multiple slaves" trigger-based replication system for PostgreSQL databases.
+PyReplica is a simple Python-based PostgreSQL master-slave asynchronous replicator, using a master plpython trigger, signals, sequences, and a python client script (influenced by slony & londiste, but much more simple and easy).

 It is programmed in Python, aimed to be simple and flexible, allowing:
- * Easy installation
- * Easy administration
+ * Easy installation (just run a sql script on the server, and copy a python daemon on client, no compilation required)
+ * Easy administration (almost no management needed for normal usage, no new command set or framework to learn)
- * Easy (manual) customization
+ * Easy (manual) customization (simple and extensible python scripts, allowing to filter and/or transform replicated data)
- * Efficient (low memory and network footprint)
+ * Efficient (low memory and network footprint, no polling)
+ * Multiplatform: runs on linux and windows (tested on Debian and Windows XP)

 It does not do:
  * Automatic Fail over
  * Conflict resolution (as a master-slave system, they shouldn't happen)
+ * Repliction of schema changes (CREATE/ALTER/etc. commands should be done manually in all servers, although replica_log table can be used to propagate them)
+ * Support Large objects by now (oid based replica could be supported in next releases)

 It consist on a plpythonu master log trigger (py_log_replica) and slave client script (pyreplica.py) The trigger stores a replication log (DML INSERT,UPDATE,DELETE instructions on affected tables on a replica_log table) and signals a NOTIFY message to replicas.